-If you need a clock repaired call Philip at 970 224 2576.
-He is available seven days a week by appointment only.
-Turn around will generally be 2 to 4 weeks.
+Turnaround on clock repairs is generally be 2 to 4 weeks.
 All estimates are free.
 A clock that stops running most likely needs oiling.
-Philip is based in his home in Fort Collins, south of Harmony, east of Lemay,
+My workshop is in Fort Collins, CO.

 Clock Repair Fees

-- From $60 for typical mantle and wall clocks: cleaning/oiling and tune up.
+- From $100 for typical mantle and wall clocks: cleaning/oiling and tune-up.

 Things said about Philip by satisfied customers:

 “I have a very big cuckoo clock that my grandfather purchased in Germany prior to World War I. It had been sitting in a box for a number of years and had endured shipping across the country.
 The clock was in much need of repair, including the case which was in pieces.
 Philip brought the clock back to life and repaired the case beautifully.
 He is a craftsman who obviously takes much pride in his work.
-Having the cuckoo clock in my study has rekindled many fond memories I have of listening to the hourly cuckoo as a child.
 When friends see my clock and tell me they have antique clocks needing repair, I unhesitatingly refer them to Philip.”
-Tom K. – September 2016
+Tom K.